Targeting Completeness: Automated Complexity Analysis of Integer Programs

 \subsection{Completeness}

-For individual loops, we showed in \Cref{thm:completeness} that polynomial runtime bounds and finite size bounds are computable for all terminating prs-loops.
-In this section, we discuss completeness of our approach to compute runtime and size bounds for general integer programs.
-We show that for a large class of programs consisting of consecutive\footnote{We do not obtain a corresponding completeness result for commuting loops as in the previous subsection, since we only have a complete technique to compute their size bounds, but not for their runtime bounds.} prs-loops, in case of termination we can always infer finite runtime and size bounds.
+For individual loops, we showed in \Cref{thm:completeness} that polynomial runtime bounds and finite size bounds are computable for all terminating \emph{prs}-loops.
+In this section, we discuss completeness of the approach to compute runtime and size bounds for general integer programs.
+We show that for a large class of programs consisting of consecutive\footnote{ We do not obtain a corresponding completeness result for commuting loops, since we do not have a complete technique to compute runtime bounds for the commutator programs.} \emph{prs}-loops, in case of termination we can always infer finite runtime and size bounds.